rodmonic/DragonWoodAI/README.md

 The players play Adventurer cards to capture Dragonwood cards.
 The adventurer cards are numbered 1-12 and are of 5 diffrerent colours.
 A player can attack in 3 ways:

-- Strike - play cards that are in a row regardless of colour.
+- Strike - play cards that are in order regardless of colour.
 - Stomp - play cards that are all the same number.
 - Scream - play cards that are all the same colour.

 The player gets a dice per card and then uses them to defeat dragonwood cards to earn either that cards points value or enhancement.

-The deicision to use which cards in a players hand to try an defeat which dragonwood cards is the issue we're looking to solve.
+The decision to use which cards in a players hand to try an defeat which dragonwood cards is the issue we're looking to solve.
 I'm hoping to be able to get an AI  to identify which cards to use to defeat the dragonwood cards and also which cards to target to give it the bet chance of winning.

 One point to note is that the dice are 6 sided dice but with the values 1, 2, 2, 3, 3, 4.
 This gives the dice an [Expected Value](https://en.wikipedia.org/wiki/Expected_value) per roll of 2.5.